 She credits her early Y experience with helping her get into a teaching degree, “My marks on their own might not have been what I was aiming for but I had already received early acceptance into the university through a program which took into account the skills I’d gained in volunteering and working for the Y”.
 She went on to complete her Bachelor of Education degree, all the while continuing to work for the Y, eventually realising that the sense of belonging and purpose she had found and the variety of ongoing opportunities were worth sticking around for.

-In her 17-year career she has worked in multiple roles including teaching swimming lessons, lifeguarding, being an aquatics coordinator, duty manager, and working in customer service, marketing and membership roles, before serving three CEOs as Executive Assistant and Office Manager including the National CEO for the past five years.
+In her 17-year career she worked in multiple roles including teaching swimming lessons, lifeguarding, being an aquatics coordinator, duty manager, and working in customer service, marketing and membership roles, before serving three CEOs as Executive Assistant and Office Manager including the National CEO until mid 2022.